equilibr/emexpr/README.md

 Variables are provided to the parser using the `variables` field inside the `ee_compilation_data` structure.
 For each variable its' address and the name by which it will be known in the expression is provided.

-All bound variables must be of the same type: `ee_variable_type`.
+All bound variables must be of the same type, `ee_variable_type`.
 The value of the variables can be read at any time, in any order, by the execution engine.
-While inside a user function the execution engine is stopped and, thus, can not access any variables.
+While inside a user function the execution engine is stopped and, thus, will not access any variables.

 Since no synchronization is used for variable access the user must make sure their value is always valid when the execution engine is running.

-Following is diluted example of how to bind two variables to the parser.
+Following is a diluted example of how to bind two variables to the parser.
 ```C
   ee_variable_type var1, var2;